 The Company has denied the allegations and intends to vigorously defend against the lawsuit.
-The Company has made a motion seeking dismissal of the conversion and civil theft counts, which was granted by the Fourth Judicial District Court, Hennepin County, Minnesota on October 31, 2022.
+The Company made a motion seeking dismissal of the conversion and civil theft counts, which was granted by the Fourth Judicial District Court, Hennepin County, Minnesota on October 31, 2022.
+On August 9, 2023, the Company moved for summary judgment on Mr. Michaels' remaining claims.
+The court has yet to rule on the Company's motion for summary judgment.
 The action remains pending.